logo

 2. Attach your resume

-3. Include your sprit animal
+3. Include your spirit animal

 Start date: “Yesterday all my troubles seemed so far away”… whoops sorry, sadly life isn’t actually a musical but the position is open immediately.